 JLR's primary business is the manufacture of premium automobiles.
 JLR has two globally-recognised brands: Land Rover, a manufacturer of premium all-terrain vehicles and Jaguar, a manufacturer of sports cars and saloons.
-JLR also supplies automotive parts and services, branded merchandise and a range of driving experiences.
+JLR also supplies automotive parts and services, branded merchandise, a range of driving experiences and provides mobility and smart transportation services.